 “This degree provides a variety of electives tailored to personal interests.
 Including general small animals, horses and other large animals, and office management.
 It also provides greater and more diverse employment opportunities compared to the TAFE certificates alone.”

-Putting theory into practice during residential schools was another highlight for Helena.
+Putting theory into practice during intensive schools was another highlight for Helena.

-“The practical sessions during residential school were an amazing experience.
+“The practical sessions during intensive school were an amazing experience.
 They are very much ‘hands-on’.
 From anatomy and physiology to reproduction, microbiology to veterinary nursing diagnostics and emergency and critical care.”

 Career progression plan?
 Time to upskill!